ckwek/oct07/README.md

-# oct07
-this is a test project to experiment with Git
+# This is a tst to experiment with GitHub

+A very simple test to work with Git.
+After that, we want to:

+* probably make some more changes
+* collaborate
+* have lunch!